SynBioDex/SBOL-visual/SEPs/SEP_V007.md

 ## 2. Specification <a name="specification"></a>

 This SEP proposes a systematic set of "stem-top" glyphs representing small sites affecting DNA, RNA, or protein.
-The glyphs in this system are the current Stability Element and Cleavage Site glyphs, plus a new "Junction" glyph
+The glyphs in this system are the current Stability Element and Cleavage Site glyphs, plus a new "Biopolymer Location" glyph

 ### Biopolymer Location